-The best Medicare Supplement insurance plans in Illinois cover Medicare-approved, out-of-pocket expenses that you are expected to pay when you are enrolled in Medicare Part A and Part B. There are 10 Medicare Supplement plans, each designated by a different letter: A, B, C, D, F, G, K, L, M, and N. Depending on the plan you choose, some or all of these expenses are covered:
+The best Medicare Supplement insurance plans in Illinois for 2022 cover Medicare-approved, out-of-pocket expenses that you are expected to pay when you are enrolled in Medicare Part A and Part B. There are 10 Medicare Supplement plans, each designated by a different letter: A, B, C, D, F, G, K, L, M, and N. Depending on the plan you choose, some or all of these expenses are covered:

 Unlike Original Medicare insurance that is underwritten by the federal government, Medicare Supplement plans are sold by private insurance companies.
 The Illinois Department of Insurance regulates these companies and stipulates which Medicare Supplement plans in Illinois are offered.